kubernetes/sig-release/release-engineering/README.md

 -  k/release updates
    - Go dependencies / go.mod updates
-     - We don’t deliver k/release binaries to users, but toolchain artifacts may leak into the actual Kubernetes project delivered artifacts—making it important for these dependencies to be updated from a security perspective
+     - We don’t deliver k/release binaries to users, but toolchain artifacts may leak into the actual Kubernetes project delivered artifacts—making it important for these dependencies to be updated from a security perspective.
-   - Push new semver tags to demarcate a release or preferred consumable instance of the release tooling
+   - Push new semver tags to demarcate a release or preferred consumable instance of the release tooling.

 ### Monthly

 - Patch releases: 1.Y.Z, 1.Y.(Z-1), ...1.Y.(Z-...n)
- - A week before each patch deadline, notify the community of the pending deadline
+ - A week before each patch deadline, notify the community of the pending deadline.
- - A week before each patch deadline, generate an updated status report on all cherry picks and share it
+ - A week before each patch deadline, generate an updated status report on all cherry picks and share it.
- - Cut the three most recent minor versions
+ - Cut the three most recent minor versions.
- - Communicate to the community ahead of the final release from a release branch, to ensure that any final cherry-pick content is merged ahead of that last release
+ - Communicate to the community ahead of the final release from a release branch, to ensure that any final cherry-pick content is merged ahead of that last release.
- - Deprovision CI for the oldest release branch after its last release
+ - Deprovision CI for the oldest release branch after its last release.
  - Golang versions in Kubernetes
    - Document the different triage types/priorities and a triage process:
      - Golang 1.X release
      - Golang 1.X.Y release
      - Golang 1.X.Y release with CVE with no or minor Kubernetes impact (what is the maximum CVSS?)
      - Golang 1.X.Y release with CVE with major Kubernetes impact (what is the mininum CVSS?)
-   - Document the different triage per repo/image
+   - Document the different triage per repo/image.
      - kubernetes/kubernetes
-       - UNLESS there are CVEs—then we must address
+       - UNLESS there are CVEs (then we must address)
        - Every update requires an update to bazel rules_go
      - kubernetes/release
        - images/k8s-cloud-builder